macwilam/linksense/README.md

 A high-performance, async Rust-based distributed network monitoring solution designed for deploying multiple lightweight agents that collect and report network performance metrics to a centralized server.

 **BETA VERSION:** LinkSense is currently in beta.
 The software is feature-complete and fully functional, but has undergone only preliminary testing.
 All agent and server tasks are being actively tested.
-Note: The SQL task feature is in alpha stage and requires the `sql-tasks` feature flag.
+Note: The SQL and SNMP task features are in alpha stage and require the `sql-tasks` and `snmp-tasks` feature flags respectively.

 ## 🎯 What is LinkSense?